 - We’ll match you with pupils in a Primary school close to your home or place of work

-- We ask that you attend for one hour each week to work with the children on coding projects and activities
+- We ask that you attend online or face to face sessions for one hour each week to work with the children on coding projects and ICT activities

-- The initial commitment is for a school term with the option to extend
+- The initial commitment is for one 12 week cycle with the option to extend.

 - Business in the Community and Code Club will provide training, volunteer/schools matches, and manage the ACCESSNI clearance process

-- All you need to do is turn up and enjoy the sessions!
+- All you need to do is log on or turn up and enjoy the sessions!

 Why get involved?

 - Guaranteed rewarding and enjoyable experience

 - Help raise young people’s aspirations and develop their skills for the future

 - Digital technology is growing and continues to have a significant impact on our schools, workplaces, economy and wider society